Things to do in East Devon

-East Devon has a large amount to offer throughout the year.
+There are so many things to do in East Devon throughout the year.
 There are a whole host of stunning beaches and it is the only World Heritage Site in England.
 You can sit back and enjoy the leisurely pace of life or relish some of the most breathtaking views from the South West Coast Path.

 Food & Drink

 There are an abundance of pubs and restaurants in this part of Devon.
 Click the links to find out more about more about the lovely places to eat when on holiday in East Devon.

 Claire Farmer has been involved in catering for many years and started her career on sailing yachts in the Caribbean.
 Now based in East Devon she bases her ethos on wholesome family cooking and is passionate about using local ingredients and suppliers.
 From drop off suppers to canapé parties, birthday treats and special occasions she is happy to help and can supply menus on request.
 Prepared meals can be pre ordered and left in your freezer to make your holiday enjoyable and stress free.

 Why not contact Claire to discuss your requirements.

 Delicious artisan cooking and catering for parties of 18 or over.

 For more information please contact Tamsin Lear.